 On arrival, I felt like I’d walked into a wall of silence.
 There’s such an incredible feeling to the place, which made a strong impact on me, dropping layers and allowing me to come out of my head.
 The lack of dogma creates space for my own understanding, and I met a wide variety of thoughtful guests from all over the world.

-Two things appeared quite important to my stay at the Krishnamurti Centre.
+Two things appeared quite important to my stay at The Krishnamurti Centre.
 The first is leaving behind my normal physical surroundings, material possessions, work, entertainment, escapes, etc. The second thing is the atmosphere of the Centre.
-The architecture, the balance of space, the comfortable furnishings of the guest rooms and wonderfully prepared vegetarian meals, create a very conducive atmosphere for studying the works of K and engaging with friends in dialogue.
-One must also mention the staff who themselves are involved in studying K’s teachings, who work quietly and efficiently in a friendly and welcoming manner to allow the guests’ explorations to flower.
+The architecture, the balance of space, the comfortable furnishings of the guest rooms and wonderfully prepared vegetarian meals, create a very conducive atmosphere for studying the works of Krishnamurti and engaging with friends in dialogue.
+One must also mention the staff who themselves are involved in studying Krishnamurti’s teachings, who work quietly and efficiently in a friendly and welcoming manner to allow the guests’ explorations to flower.
 I deeply thank the Centre and those involved for a quite eye-opening stay.

 As soon as I enter the Centre, I am struck again by the sheer space and beauty of the building.
 I relax, knowing the next few days will allow me to leave aside the outside world with its problems.
 The quiet and order of the place puts my mind at rest and make me feel taken care of and that there is nothing I must do or worry about.
 I can read peacefully in the library, retire to my room or watch a video around a specific issue that is prominent in my mind at the time.
 Krishnamurti has covered any inquiry I have ever had.
 I go for a few walks to the Grove and in the surrounding countryside.
 I always enjoy the delicious meals either with company or quietly by myself.
 I leave feeling refreshed in mind, body and soul.